MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Create new navigation property to hostedContents for groups

 ### [New-MgGroupTeamChannelMessageReply](New-MgGroupTeamChannelMessageReply.md)
-Create a new reply to a chatMessage in a specified channel.
+Send a new reply to a chatMessage in a specified channel.

 ### [New-MgGroupTeamChannelMessageReplyHostedContent](New-MgGroupTeamChannelMessageReplyHostedContent.md)
 Create new navigation property to hostedContents for groups